 A contrasting colour (or complimenting colour) sits opposite the main colour you’re working in, on the colour wheel.
 So let’s say you’re working in orange, your contrasting colour would be blue, and so on.
 By using contrasting colours for shading, your work will take on a slightly different look.

 This is a zoomed in image of a tile I once worked on.
 You can see how I’ve used green to apply some shading around the shapes coloured in orange and red.
 It’s not as intense as graphite or as precise as a grey marker, but it does generate good contrast.

 I’d also suggest checking out the coloured artwork of Eni Oken as she shades in contrasting colours a lot, and it’s magnificent!
 Why not give it a go, try using colour to add the depth and shadow you need to your next piece.

 3. Deliberately choose alternative colours.

 By this I mean, go against your natural inclination for colour.
-For example, if you’re creating a floral piece, don’t colour the leaves green, go for something like pink and blue instead.
+For example, if you’re creating a floral piece, don’t colour the leaves green!
+Go for something like pink and blue instead.
 Choose a colour that’s not naturally associated with what it is your colouring.
 Once you’ve settled on the colours you want to work in, begin playing around with blending different shades of them.
-This will cause you to look more deeply at the form of what it is you’re colouring, which in turn can be challenging to replicate, and this post is all about being challenged!
+This will cause you to look more deeply at the form of what it is you’re colouring.
+This can be challenging to outwork, but this post is all about being challenged!